WatchGuard Dimension is distributed as a VHD file for installation on Hyper-V for Microsoft Windows Server 2019 or 2022, and Hyper-V Server 2019.

 Upgrade from Dimension v1.0

 When you upgrade from Dimension v1.0 to v1.2, there is a special, two-step process you must follow.
-For instructions to complete this process, see Upgrade Dimension from v1.0.
+For instructions to complete this process, go to Upgrade Dimension from v1.0.

 You can also find these upgrade instructions in the WatchGuard Dimension Release Notes on the WatchGuard website Release Notes page.